riebs123/data-oriented-jobs/README.md

-<b>Project Description / Overview:</b>
+<b>Data Oriented Jobs</b>

-Our goal is to analyze job listings by city for data oriented roles across the US.
+Our goal is to analyze job listings for data oriented roles across the US.

 <b>Before Running</b>